saltstack/salt/doc/topics/windows/windows-package-manager.rst

 uninstaller (str)
 -----------------

-The path to the program to uninstall a software.
+The path to the program to uninstall software.
 This can be the path to the same  exe or msi used to install the software.
-If you use msi to install the software then you can either use GUID of the software or the same MSI to uninstall the software.
+If you use MSI to install the software then you can either use GUID of the software or the same MSI to uninstall the software.

 You can find the uninstall information in the registry: